AttractionsAttractions in FiveWalt Disney World (FL)

 1. The queue is an attraction in itself.

-The queue for Avatar Flight of Passage just may win the prize for most elaborate queue in any theme park.
+The queue for Avatar Flight of Passage may be the most elaborate queue in any theme park.
 Period.
-You begin the queue by wandering through the landscape of Pandora.
+You approach the attraction by wandering through the landscape of Pandora.
 Waterfalls, exotic vegetation, and the amazing floating mountains line the walkway.
 You wind through abandoned cave dwellings where wall paintings and markings tell the story of the Na’vi, the inhabitants of Pandora.
-You continue through more jungle and rocks as they transition to an industrial-looking space, until you arrive at the research laboratory of the Pandora Conservation Initiative.
+You continue through more jungle and rocks as they transition to an industrial-looking space, until you arrive at the research laboratory of the Pandora Conservation Initiative (PCI).

 Photo: Brandon Glover